Harshank-Patel/PatelHarshank/README.md

 - 👋 Hi, I’m @PatelHarshank
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on N/A
-- 📫 How to reach me: harshank.patel@tamu.edu
+- 📫 How to reach me: astroid169@gmail.com